RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 Looking to Debug for their opinion, Trouble saw only disinterest and mild annoyance.
 Debug took their phone back from Sinéad, and gave Trouble's hand the same squeeze they'd been using all evening to mean they were going to start walking again.

 "It was nice to catch up again Sergeant Bruce.
 We'll talk later."
-Bug's tone had shifted to her customer service voice, sheading all the vulnerability it had mere moments ago.
-Trouble nodded to Sinéad as Debug changed how they were touching, letting go of her hand and slipping a hand around her waist to sit on her hip.
+Bug's tone had shifted to her customer service voice, shedding all the vulnerability it had mere moments ago.
+Trouble nodded to Sinéad as Debug changed how they were touching, letting go of Trouble's hand and slipping a hand around her waist to sit on her hip.

 "Call me later Deborah, we should do brunch."
 Sinéad said while Bug started to lead Trouble away.

 "I always thought Deborah was an old lady's name.
-It's weird to see a young person with it."
+It's weird to see a young lass with it."
 The person next to Sinéad said, seemingly trying to strike up a conversation with them again.

 "Officer Gross if this is how you compose yourself while on duty..."
-As their conversation faded into the rest of the background noise of the mall as Debug steered her away, Trouble couldn't shake the feeling she knew their interrupting annoyance.
+As their conversation faded into the rest of the background noise of the mall as Debug steered her away, Trouble couldn't shake the feeling she knew their interrupting annoyance from somewhere.
 But from what she could hear Sinéad saying at the end, they sounded like a police officer and she didn't know anyone who worked for the police.

 Giving Bug another side-eye look they also seemed deep in thought, their anxiety coming through in how they kept kneading Trouble's hip, gripping and relaxing over and over like they were trying to ball a fist.

 Trouble was also impressed the two of them could walk while being so close without any issues.
 She concluded it must be due to how similar in height they two of them were.
 When she had first dated Frank, before he had gotten as angry, bitter and possessive he had lamented over how any time they tried to do exactly this it always ended with one of them tripping or in pain.

 Frank.